frangio/hardhat-exposed/README.md

 The plugin will also generate a constructor to initialize your abstract contracts.

-For example, with this set of contracts:
+For example, in this set of contracts notice that `C` is abstract because it doesn't call `B`'s constructor.

 ```solidity
 contract A {